 What does it say about our "civilization", the future playing out in the face of the almost certainly inevitable climate, social and economic catastrophe.

-Disorder and conflict, leading into an unprecedented time in human history, with a culture in which standards of morality and rules-based order are already largely absent - not an auspicious situation, regardless of the limits and hypocrisies already shown in the Enlightenment tradition as discussed here.
+Disorder and conflict, leading into an unprecedented and perilous time in human history, with a culture in which standards of morality and rules-based order are already largely absent - not an auspicious situation, regardless of the limits and hypocrisies already shown in the Enlightenment tradition as discussed here.

 All cultures and societies are a mixture.
 At a certain point a change in matter of degree becomes a change in kind.
 What was a part becomes effectively the whole.
 In our case, it seems to be the worst parts.
 What comes following the seemingly complete abandonment of the tenets of moral society, which doesn't even pay lip service to the values that it formerly held, at least in part?